Table of Contents

 Introduction

-Welcome to the Colorado Freedom of Information Coalition’s revised and updated “Guide to Colorado’s Open Records and Open Meetings Laws.”
+Welcome to the Colorado Freedom of Information Coalition’s “Guide to Colorado’s Open Records and Open Meetings Laws.”

-For the first time, CFOIC’s sunshine laws guide is available in an online format that is searchable and indexed by topic.
+Previously published in booklet format, this online version of CFOIC’s sunshine laws guide is more comprehensive, searchable, indexed by topic and kept up to date.
 Use the interactive table of contents to go directly to a topic.
 To quickly search for a keyword or phrase, use Control+F or Command+F (or the Find on Page function on your phone’s browser) .

 Why should Coloradans learn about our state’s open-government laws, generically known as the sunshine laws?
 The Colorado Supreme Court succinctly answered that question in a 1983 ruling (Cole v.
 State): “A free self-governing people needs full information concerning the activities of its government not only to shape its views of policy and to vote intelligently in elections, but also to compel the state, the agent of the people, to act responsibly and account for its actions.”

 The sunshine laws help you effectively participate in government at the state and local level, and they are essential tools for journalists covering government.
 This guide covers commonly cited provisions of the Colorado Open Records Act and the Colorado Criminal Justice Records Act — the two statutes that define your rights to inspect the records of state and local government entities — and the Colorado Open Meetings Law, which ensures that government bodies conduct the public’s business in public, with only a few exceptions.
 The guide links to pertinent statutory provisions and case law, and it offers tips for getting the records and access to meetings you’re entitled to under the law.
-It also includes information on access to court records and proceedings and the state judicial branch’s administrative records, and it lists some great resources for learning about the Freedom of Information Act, the federal law that establishes your right to inspect the records of U.S. government agencies.
+It also includes information on access to court records and proceedings and the state judicial branch’s administrative records, and it lists some great resources for learning about the Freedom of Information Act, the federal law that establishes your right to inspect the records of U.S. government agencies, the federal Family Educational Rights and Privacy Act (FERPA) and the federal Health Insurance Portability and Accountability Act (HIPAA).

-Thank you to CFOIC President Steve Zansberg of the Law Office of Steven D. Zansberg, LLC for reviewing the material presented here.
+Thank you to CFOIC President Steve Zansberg of Zansberg Beylkin LLC for reviewing the material presented here.

 IF YOU FIND THE INFORMATION IN THIS GUIDE USEFUL, PLEASE SUPPORT OUR WORK BY MAKING A TAX-DEDUCTIBLE DONATION TO THE COLORADO FREEDOM OF INFORMATION COALITION.
 CFOIC IS A 501(c)(3) NONPROFIT THAT RELIES ON MEMBERSHIP DUES, GRANTS AND GIFTS.